Skip to main content

 • Scale attributes that have less than 75% of 3.0, 4.0, and 5.0 scores need to be addressed.
 Reformulate your product to improve these attributes and then repeat JAR Attribute Testing as needed.

-This page titled 3.10: JAR Attribute Testing is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Kate Gilbert & Ken Prusa (Iowa State University Digital Press) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.10: JAR Attribute Testing is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Kate Gilbert & Ken Prusa (Iowa State University Digital Press) via source content that was edited to the style and standards of the LibreTexts platform.